 - One study suggested that addition of selegiline to a levodopa/decarboxylase inhibitor combination was more effective when introduced at 5 years than 10 years from the onset of the disease.

 - An orally disintegrating formulation increases bioavailability and can be administered at lower doses than conventional selegiline, with similar clinical effect.
 It also leads to less variable blood concentrations and produces significantly fewer methamfetamine metabolites.
-It may be especially useful for patients who report adverse events after initial treatment with conventional selegiline or who suffer from swallowing difficulties.
+It may be especially useful for patients who report adverse events after initial treatment with conventional selegiline or for patients who have swallowing difficulties.

 - Rasagiline is a new MAO-BI.
 Studies suggest it has a protective effect against neurodegeneration and may exert more disease-modifying effects.